IAA-InvCodes/P-MILOS/README.md

 #### Model atmospheres (.fits)

-When full data cubes are inverted, the resulting model atmospheres are stored in FITS format as 3-dimension arrays with (n_x, n_y, 13) elements.
+When full data cubes are inverted, the resulting model atmospheres are stored in FITS format as 3-dimension arrays of (n_x, n_y, 13) elements.
 The first two dimensions give the spatial coordinates (x,y).
 The third dimension contains the eleven parameters of the model, plus the number of interations used by the code to find the solution and the chisqr-value of the fit.
 Therefore, the 13 elements stored in the third dimension are:

   1. eta0 = line-to-continuum absorption coefficient ratio
   2. B = magnetic field strength       [Gauss]